DCeronio/disconnectedNetworksYT/youtube/README.md

 If there is a dictionary but no user entry, the user and comamand and arguments will be recorded. if there is a dictionary, user but not the specific command section, that section will be recorded with the needed arguments.
 Finally if the dictionary, user, and command section exist the entry will be updated.
 All the entries are lists of lists, so the new one can just be appended.
+For upload, a new entry will not be made if it already exists.

 At the end of each function there is a call to the updateJson function.
 This function updates the JSON file and makes the JsonAndVideos.zip.